-Cases in local courts can be heard by an individual judge.
+Cases in local courts are heard by a single judge.

-In principle, cases before the regional courts are also heard by an individual judge.
-Difficult matters and cases of fundamental importance are, however, decided in chambers: i.e., a tribunal made up of three professional judges.
+In principle, cases before regional courts are also heard by a single judge.
+However, complex cases and cases of fundamental importance are decided on by a chamber made up of three professional judges.

-Furthermore, chambers for commercial matters can be established at regional courts.
-These are usually responsible for disputes of first and second instance between businesspeople/merchants.
-These chambers are composed of one professional judge and two lay judges who are merchants.
+Furthermore, chambers dealing with commercial matters can be established at regional courts.
+They examine commercial disputes at first and second instance.
+These chambers are composed of one presiding judge and two business people acting as lay assessors.

-The higher regional courts (Oberlandesgerichte) are usually courts of second instance.
-In civil cases, they hear appeals against judgements of the regional courts, and appeals against judgements of the local courts in family matters.
+Higher regional courts (Oberlandesgerichte) are usually courts of second instance.
+In civil cases, they rule on appeals against judgments by regional courts and by local courts in family matters.

-The senates of the higher regional courts consist in principle of three professional judges.
-Civil cases that present no special difficulties and are not of fundamental importance can, however, be transferred to individual judges.
+The divisions (Senate) of higher regional courts are usually made up of three professional judges.
+However, civil cases that present no particular difficulties and are not of fundamental importance can also be transferred to a single judge.

 The highest ordinary court is the Federal Court of Justice (Bundesgerichtshof), which is the court of last resort and deals with appeals on points of law only.
-The senates of the federal high court are composed of five professional judges.
+The divisions of the Federal Court of Justice are made up of five professional judges.

 Jurisdiction in criminal matters